-\AP In analogy to "conjunctive queries", the class of ""conjunctive regular path queries"", or \reintro{CRPQs}, allow for atoms of the form $x \xrightarrow{L} y$, where $L$ is a regular expression over the alphabet of the relations, with the semantics that there exists a path from $x$ to $y$ reading a word of relation names in $L$ \cite{DBLP:conf/kr/CalvaneseGLV00}.
+\AP In analogy to "conjunctive queries", the class of ""conjunctive regular path queries"", or $\intro* \CRPQ$s, allow for atoms of the form $x \xrightarrow{L} y$, where $L$ is a regular expression over the alphabet of the relations, with the semantics that there exists a path from $x$ to $y$ reading a word of relation names in $L$ \cite{DBLP:conf/kr/CalvaneseGLV00}.
 This language is often considered as the backbone of any reasonable graph query language \cite{DBLP:conf/pods/Baeza13} and it is embedded in the basic navigational mechanism of the new ISO standard Graph Query Language (GQL) \cite{isoGQL} and the SQL extension for querying graph-structured data SQL/PGQ \cite{isoPGQ}.
-The extension of \AP ""conjunctive two-way regular path queries"", or ""C2RPQs"" allows $L$ to be built over the alphabet augmented with the converse of the relations.
-Finally, ""UC2RPQ"" denotes the language of finite disjunctions of "C2RPQ" queries.\footnote{Note that the prefix `U' in $\UCPDLp$ and "UCRPQ" mean very different things: \underline{u}niversal quantification and \underline{u}nion, respectively.}
+The extension of \AP ""conjunctive two-way regular path queries"", or $\intro* \CtwoRPQ$, allows $L$ to be built over the alphabet augmented with the converse of the relations.

-\AP ""Regular queries"" \cite{DBLP:journals/mst/ReutterRV17}, also known as \emph{Nested Positive 2RPQ}~\cite{DBLP:conf/dlog/BourhisKR14}, can be seen as the closure under Kleene star, union and converse of "C2RPQs".
-Its containment problem has been shown to be decidable in elementary time, contrary to some more ambitious generalizations of "C2RPQs" \cite{DBLP:conf/pods/RudolphK13,DBLP:conf/dlog/BourhisKR14}.
+\AP ""Regular queries"" \cite{DBLP:journals/mst/ReutterRV17}, also known as \emph{Nested Positive }2RPQ~\cite{DBLP:conf/dlog/BourhisKR14}, can be seen as the closure under Kleene star, union and converse of $\CtwoRPQ$s.
+Its containment problem has been shown to be decidable in elementary time, contrary to some more ambitious generalizations of $\CtwoRPQ$ \cite{DBLP:conf/pods/RudolphK13,DBLP:conf/dlog/BourhisKR14}.

-\AP Perhaps the language closest in spirit to this work is ""CQPDL"" \cite{DBLP:conf/lics/BenediktBB16}, denoting "conjunctive queries" whose atoms relations can be defined by $\CPDL$ "programs".
-It subsumes "C2RPQs" in expressive power, but it is incomparable with "Regular queries".
-In order to make the comparison clear in \Cref{fig:expressive-power}, we denote by ""UCQPDL"" its closure under (finite) disjunctions.
+\AP Perhaps the language closest in spirit to this work is $\intro*\CQPDL$ \cite{DBLP:conf/lics/BenediktBB16}, denoting "conjunctive queries" whose atom relations can be defined by $\CPDL$ "programs".
+It subsumes $\CtwoRPQ$s in expressive power, but it is incomparable with "Regular queries".

-\AP ""Unary negation first-order logic"" ($\intro*\UNFO$) is the fragment of first order over relational structures where negation only occurs in front of formulas with at most one free variable (see \cite{segoufin2013unary} for a formal definition).
+\AP ""Unary negation first-order logic"" ($\intro*\UNFO$) is the fragment of first-order over relational structures where negation only occurs in front of formulas with at most one free variable (see \cite{segoufin2013unary} for a formal definition).